kevinrussel/Emotonal_Stock_Trader/README.md

 entry #3) Sep/27/24

 This is getting more and more infuriating, TD ameritrade doesn't seem to have multiple paper-trdaing account, so back to the drawing board.
 I think I found a cool one called we-bull?
+Update #1: Ok so I have found one that seems to work, its called Alpaca, this has an api which is huge.
+Will have to look at the documentation to get the api up and running

+entry #4) Sep/29/24

+It was hoco last night so..... yea i didn't get too much work done yesterday.

+Anyway, that's fine, what I want to do do today is try and get the api key working for my project from apacha.
+Lets see how this goes.